AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 #### Step 4: Setting it up on the voice changer
 !!!warning
-The Deiteris Fork works with ASIO, while some older versions of the original w-okada do not.
+The Tg-Develop's Fork works with ASIO, while some older versions of the original w-okada do not.
 !!!
 In the voice changer app:
 - Select **AUDIO:** `Server`